Discount on all models + if you follow us on twitter and hit us on dm you will get free credit to your email hurry up 🔥🔥🔥 click here

-How to make TikTok shorts with AI in 2026 (full workflow + free tools)
+How to make TikTok shorts with AI in 2026 (full workflow + free tools).

 Step-by-step: generate, caption, and export 9:16 TikTok shorts using AI video models.
 Free tier, no editor required, ready to upload in 5 minutes.

+To make a TikTok short with AI, generate a 9:16 clip from a text prompt in a video model, burn in captions, then export and upload — no editor needed, and you can do it free.
 TikTok's algorithm rewards consistency: 1 short per day for 30 days beats 1 viral hit.
 AI video tools turn that 30-day commitment from "impossible" into "coffee break."

 What you need